rictoo/ocr-deidentifier/README.md

 ``-f``, ``--overwrite``: Optional.
 Force overwrite of output files if they already exist.

+``--ocr-only``: Optional.
+Run only the OCR steps and skip de-identification.

 ### Input Image Format
 The input images should follow the naming convention:
 ```